Service resuming after 7 New York City subway lines stopped

 The Metropolitan Transportation Authority warned that there would still be “extensive delays” in the system, which serves more than 5 million people per day, even after service began to resume Friday night.
 It blamed the suspension on a network communications problem.

-The temperatures was still 91 degrees Fahrenheit (33 degrees Celsius) on Friday evening when the stoppage happened, though meteorologists estimated that it felt like 100 degrees, leaving riders sweating in stopped trains with doors closed.
+The temperature was still 91 degrees Fahrenheit (33 degrees Celsius) on Friday evening when the stoppage happened, though meteorologists estimated that it felt like 100 degrees, leaving riders sweating in stopped trains with doors closed.
 The breakdown came as the city gears up for scorching temperatures throughout the weekend.

 MTA officials were not able to immediately determine the cause of the breakdown, which started at about 6 p.m.